Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Client/Server Cost Decomposition

 \subsection{Balanced regime in all-ML scenarios}

-The all-ML class remains the reference regime not only in latency, but also in workload structure.
+The all-ML class remains the reference regime in both latency and workload structure.
 Across those scenarios, mean client task-clock is approximately 0.5647~ms, while mean server task-clock is approximately 0.5662~ms. Normalized by elapsed time, the client contributes about 0.7423 of elapsed time in active work and the server about 0.7444.
 The mean server/client task-clock ratio is approximately 1.0043, and the mean server/client instruction ratio is approximately 1.0841.

-These values describe a regime that is both cheap and structurally balanced.
+These values describe a regime that is low-cost and structurally balanced.
 Both ends of the handshake perform comparable amounts of active work, and neither dominates the other.
 Figure~\ref{fig:fig09_client_vs_server_taskclock} shows this directly: in the low-cost all-ML region, client and server bars remain of similar magnitude.
 Figure~\ref{fig:fig09_client_vs_server_taskclock_scatter} shows the same structure geometrically, with all-ML scenarios clustering close to the parity line.
 Figure~\ref{fig:fig17_server_client_taskclock_ratio} reinforces the point through ratios close to one.

 This balanced structure provides the control case against which the remaining regimes can be interpreted.
 Without it, the heavy scenarios might be read simply as more expensive instances of the same general phenomenon.
 The decomposition shows that they differ qualitatively in where active work resides.